Matteoa484/get_clean_data_project/Codebook.md

 #### Select mean / std variables

-The script proceeds to select only the variables based on mean or std, reducing the full dataset to **88 columns and 10299 rows**.
+The script selects only the variables based on mean or std, reducing the full dataset to **88 columns and 10299 rows**.

 dataset | cols | rows
 --------|------|------